SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Service

 How does the service work in the eyes of the customer and from the backend of the business?
 Provide documentation around customer expectations, scheduled downtime, how services interact, reporting, and vendor software.
-Sellers should also help the buyer understand the service by providing data flow diagrams, service infrastructure outlines, user interface types required, and recovery/restart procedures for application failure scenarios.
+Sellers should also help the buyer understand the service by providing data flow diagrams, service infrastructure outlines, user interface types, and recovery/restart procedures for application-failure scenarios.

 Disaster Recovery

 On that note, buyers will want to know the plan in the case of a disaster scenario for the software.
-Some information to provide here: your company’s disaster recovery (DR) offering, recovery time objectives, customer contract/SLAs related to DR, DR documentation, DR exercises, and backup and recovery mechanisms.
+Some information to provide: your company’s disaster recovery (DR) offering, recovery-time objectives, customer contract/SLAs related to DR, DR documentation, DR exercises, and backup and recovery mechanisms.

 Quality

-Quality service level agreements, quality objectives, and quality measurements are all included here.
-Providing descriptions of the service architecture that handles software, hardware, and power failures (as well as software and hardware upgrades) helps give a picture of quality here.
+Quality service-level agreements, quality objectives, and quality measurements are included.
+Descriptions of the service architecture that handles software, hardware, and power failures (as well as software and hardware upgrades) gives a picture of quality.

 Security/Compliance

 Security and compliance are increasingly scrutinized areas of diligence.
-Providing descriptions regarding the physical and logical security of the service, as well as detection plans and processes are all great to gather before diligence.
-After all, information about vulnerabilities, protecting data, and the company’s audit history are vital to ensure the security of the business and service.
+Descriptions of the physical and logical security of the service, as well as detection plans and processes are great to gather before diligence.
+After all, information about vulnerabilities, protecting data, and the company’s audit history are vital for security.

 Application

 Think of this section of SaaS diligence as the application deep dive.
-Including everything from messaging data flows to application architecture, documentation around your application is crucial to helping the buyer understand how it works (backend and frontend), how customers pay for it, how you built it (proprietary software, open source, etc.), how you secure it, and what the future looks like in terms of upgrades, maintenance, and reliability.
+This includes everything from messaging data flows to application architecture.
+Application documentation is crucial to helping the buyer understand how it works (backend and frontend), how customers pay for it, how you built it (proprietary software, open source, etc.), how you secure it, and what the future looks like in terms of upgrades, maintenance, and reliability.

 Methodology and Processes